 Many amateur designers love to create their own unique printed clothing, and fortunately this can be a much cheaper and simpler process than it used to be.
-As printing techniques have become more sophisticated and technology has developed, it’s become more practical to undertake cheap, bulk t-shirt screen printing which is by far the most common application of the technique.
+As printing techniques have become more sophisticated and technology has developed, it’s become more practical to undertake personalised t-shirts printing which is by far the most common application of the technique.
 Although most screen printing is now done by automated machines, it’s still common for designers to go through the process manually too.

 The history of screen printing as a technique is surprisingly long and different steps in the process have been gradually devised by different innovators all over the world.
 As far as anyone knows, the earliest examples of such printing were created in China around 2000 years ago, using real human hair for the screen and leaves to form a stencil of the desired pattern.
 Later, the mesh screen was created using silk rather than hair in Japan, and the technique became known as silk screening.
 Much later, in the early 20th century, industrial screen printing began for the first time in Britain, and a few decades after that American printers started using multiple coloured inks in their designs.